What we believe

 Who we are

-PastorRev.
-Jason Piland began serving Redeemer Church in June 2019 before being sent to plant WRPC in 2025.
+Rev. Jason Piland began serving Redeemer Church in June 2019 before being sent to plant WRPC in 2025.
 He received his Bachelor’s (2011) and J.D. degrees (2014) from Belmont University (Nashville), and his M.Div. from Reformed Theological Seminary (Charlotte) in 2019.
 He serves The Ohio Presbytery and the General Assembly in various capacities, and his heart is for the care of God’s people at the local church.
 He married Erika in 2012, and they have four children.

 Pastoral Assistant

 Matthew and his wife, Maddie, joined Redeemer Church in 2023 and committed to serve WRPC in 2024.
 He received his B.S. in Biblical Studies from Grace College.
 Matthew currently works at a Christian Healthcare organization and is pursuing a Master of Divinity degree at Puritan Reformed Theological Seminary.
-He is a Candidate under care of the Ohio Presbytery.
+He is a Candidate under care of The Ohio Presbytery.
 Matthew and Maddie have two children.